JLPinthecity/favorites_sinatra_final_project/spec.md

 - [X] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new) I've included both success and error messages using Rack::Flash.

-- [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+- [X] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+Updated file with all requirements.

 Confirm
 - [X] You have a large number of small Git commits